Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

-- Errors (n) - These errors are really important to pay attention to.
+- Errors (n) - These errors are important to pay attention to.
 Anything here could be a reason for your printed circuit board to malfunction or even blow up after production.

-- Warnings (n) - The warnings are not that urgent and dangerous as the errors but they surely require some of your attention.
+- Warnings (n) - The warnings are not as urgent and dangerous as the errors but they surely require some of your attention.
 Most of the time warnings can appear if you haven't connected nets on both ends.

 - Power Pin - With this warning, Eagle underlines that you have connected different voltages of power there.
 For instance, if you connect a 5V power supply line to a 12V power supply line bad thighs can happen.
 But if it is a really small difference you can leave it as it is.

 - Part (n) Has No Value - This is one of the most simple errors that you can stumble upon and as its name suggests, you've forgotten to add a value to a certain part.